jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

---download                         : Skips the UI and goes straight to downloading --download-all-configs             : Runs all configs sequentially --retry-failed                     : Retries failed links that are in the download history
+--download                         : Skips the UI and goes straight to downloading --download-all-configs             : Runs all configs sequentially --retry-failed                     : Retries failed links that are in the download history --retry-all                        : Retries all downloads that are in the download history --retry-maintenance                : Retries maintenance links that are in the download history, and were marked as completed

 // Files
 --input-file                       : Manually specify the URLs.txt file to load (path)